oracle-livelabs/apex/apex-native-map-regions/apex-prepare-workspace/apex-prepare-workspace.md

     ```
     ![Check /etc/hosts configuration](images/post-cat-etc-hosts.png)

-10. You have now completed this lab.
+10. You have completed this lab.

 You may now **proceed to the next lab.**